moorepants/eme150a/content/pages/project-one.rst

 Formatting
 ----------

+- The Google Doc file name should follow this format:
+  ``EME150A-PROJ01-LASTNAME-FIRSTNAME``, for example:
+  ``EME150A-PROJ01-MOORE-JASON``.
 - 11 pt Arial font (default)
 - Default margins
 - Equations and variables must be created with "Insert > Equation" or "Insert >